chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 1. Select a file to edit and open the file in your editor/IDE.
     * **NOTE**: this workshop is intended for all audiences (and may include youth), so in making the following changes, please avoid anything inappropriate OR not safe for work (NSFW). **Play like a champion**.

-1. Make a simple change:
+1. Make a simple change, such as:
     * Change any line, word or phrase
     * Add a new line
     * Delete a line